USEPA/standardizedinventories/README.md

 StEWI consists of a core module, `stewi`, that digests and provides the USEPA inventory data in standard formats.
 Two matcher modules, the `facilitymatcher` and `chemicalmatcher`, provide commons IDs for facilities and flows across inventories, which is used by the `stewicombo` module to combine the data, and optionally remove overlaps and remove double counting of groups of chemicals based on user preferences.

+StEWI v1 was peer-reviewed internally at USEPA and externally through _Applied Sciences_.
+An article describing StEWI was published in a special issue of Applied Sciences: [Advanced Data Engineering for Life Cycle Applications](https://doi.org/10.3390/app12073447).

 ## USEPA Inventories Covered By Data Reporting Year (current version)